Special Forest Products Permits

 A permit allows you to collect firewood; it does not guarantee availability,

 Permit sales are final and not subject to refund, extension of time or transferable.

 Only cut and remove dead and downed trees within the clearing width of the roadway or within an area designated by permit.
 A cat, skidder or other heavy equipment cannot be used.
-Do not block forest roads when you gather firewood.
+Do not block Forest Service roads when you gather firewood.
 Scatter tops, limbs and other slash so that it is within 18 inches of the ground and doesn’t block access routes or ditch lines.